Managing Principal, Buck & Associates Consultants

-Peter Buck is a senior environmental Professional with over 30 years of experience in planning, designing and implementing natural resource programs and projects across a variety of landscape types, scale and jurisdictions.
-He is a subject matter expert and strategic advisor in environmental/natural resources policy, landscape level conservation planning, ecosystem restoration and related science programs, and has led the successful implementation of habitat enhancements and resource protections into the execution of complex, large scale multi-benefit flood system improvement programs.
-Prior to joining GEI, Peter served as the Director of Natural Resources for the Sacramento Area Flood Control Agency (SAFCA).
+Peter Buck is a senior environmental professional with over 30 years of experience in planning, designing and implementing natural resource programs and projects across a variety of landscape types, scale and jurisdictions.
+He is a subject matter expert and strategic advisor in environmental/natural resources policy, landscape level conservation planning, ecosystem restoration and related science programs, and has led the successful permitting and implementation of many habitat enhancement projects across the Sacramento River Valley.
+Peter served as the Director of Natural Resources for the Sacramento Area Flood Control Agency (SAFCA) for nearly 18 years, and as a senior consultant with GEI Consultants for over 2 years.
+Currently he is consulting in a freelance capacity, supporting clients in the Sacramento-San Joaquin River Delta.
 He holds a B.Sc. in Forestry from the University of Toronto.

 Deputy Director, Ocean Protection Council